.

 This is Your Site

 The study of Robert Burns is never ending.
-The wealth of information is limitless.
+The wealth of information about him and his poems is limitless.

 I have, therefore, split this site into sections dealing with different aspects of the poet and aimed at specific spheres of knowledge.

-The aim of this site is first and foremost to be user friendly.
-To encourage newcomers to Burns to wish to learn more, to inspire the experts and to foster international relationships.
+The aim of this site is first and foremost to be user-friendly.
+The purpose is also to encourage newcomers to the world of Burns to wish to learn more, to inspire the experts and to foster international relationships.

 This is Your Site